 Marshrutka #3 brings you to the entrance.

 The regional museum is worth a quick visit if you’re interested in strange artifacts and don’t mind looking without understanding if you don’t speak Russian.
 Exhibitions include the first piano in Badakhshan, which was walked along the entire Pamir Highway from Osh, portraits of Stalin and a Lenin rug, and a few stuffed animals with very creepy eyes.

-Afghan border market
+Afghan border market in Tem

 Here, Afghans cross the river to sell their goods including traditional clothes, food, and trinkets.
 It is a great photo opportunity and a way to meet Afghans without a visa.
 Because of its unpredictable schedule, this is not something you can plan your trip around, rather something you can just hope to stumble upon.

 If all goes well, the border market runs each Saturday from 9 to 14 near the bridge (OSM).
 Updates are reported in the Afghan border markets forum thread.

 The PECTA office in the central park is the best resource for information to plan your trip.
 Here you can buy detailed maps of the Pamirs, enquire about hiking trails and transportation, and find up-to-date information about the Afghan visa and safety situation for those interested in crossing the river.

 They can also help you with permits for Zorkul nature reserve at a cost of 17 somoni per day (not date specific), and the permit takes about 5 minutes to receive.
 The same building houses a souvenir shop, and coffee and Wi-Fi are available.
 Apart from a few hotels, this is the only place in town to find halfway decent internet.